anice-guy/fmm.hx/README.md

 ## todo
 - [ ] better asset loading
+- [ ] fix sprite offsets when scale is any other than 1.0
 - [x] bpm logic
 - [x] events
 - [ ] actual gameplay